-- Polo shirt with school logo if worn alone or without logo if worn under a sweater or fleece with school logo (short or long sleeve) - Light blue - Collared shirt with school logo if worn alone or without logo if worn under a sweater or fleece with school logo (short or long sleeve) - o Light blue - White or navy gym t-shirt or sweatshirt with school logo.
-LAAA Spirit t-shirts are also allowed. - Navy sweater or fleece (cardigan, sweater vest, Vneck or crew neck pullover style) with school logo. - Hooded sweatshirts with a school logo can be worn in school for added warmth/comfort as long as the hood is not worn up.
+- Polo shirt with school logo if worn alone or without logo if worn under a sweater or fleece with school logo (short or long sleeve) - Light blue - Collared shirt with school logo if worn alone or without logo if worn under a sweater or fleece with school logo (short or long sleeve) - Light blue - White or navy gym t-shirt or sweatshirt with school logo.
+LAAA Spirit t-shirts are also allowed. - Navy sweater or fleece (cardigan, sweater vest, Vneck or crew neck pullover style) with school logo. - Hooded sweatshirts with a school logo can be worn in school for added warmth/comfort as long as the hood is not worn up. - A top with the school logo must be visible at all times inside the school building.